 Agency Contingency Planning

-On December 28, 2000, Governor John Hoeven, signed Executive Order 2000-11 directing state entities to implement continuity of operations plans (COOP), Governor Jack Dalrymple has kept the executive order in place.
+On October 6, 2017, Governor Doug Burgum, signed Executive Order 2017-17 directing state entities to implement continuity of operations plans (COOP) in compliance with the Emergency Management Accreditation Program (EMAP).
 The development of the COOPs will assist state entities to prepare for any type of incident or event that may occur.
 The State of North Dakota utilizes Assurance Continuity Manager (AssuranceCM) and the Assurance Notification Manager (AssuranceNM) to aid state entities in their planning efforts.

 AssuranceCM is the continuity manager that the State of North Dakota utilizes to develop COOPs.

 AssuranceNM is the emergency notification system used by the State of North Dakota and the North Dakota University System to provide important information.